A Survey of Deep Causal Models and Their Industrial Applications: Introduction

-Various perspectives have been discussed in recent years regarding causal inference\cite{Survey_0,Survey_1,Survey_2,Survey_3,Survey_4,Survey_5,Survey_6,Survey_7,Survey}.
-In Table \ref{tab:survey}, the titles and main points of the relevant reviews are listed.
-An in-depth analysis of the origins and variable development of causal inference is provided in review\cite{Survey_0}, as well as the implications of causal learning for the development of causal inference.
-Aside from that, an overview of traditional and cutting-edge causal learning methods, and a comparison between machine learning and causal learning, can be found in survey\cite{Survey_1}.
-Many scholars have discussed how machine learning can be interpreted.
-Immediately afterward, to create explainable artificial intelligence algorithms, survey\cite{Survey_3} combines causal reasoning and machine learning.
-As a novel perspective, causal representation learning is flourishing, and review\cite{Survey_4} uses it to uncover high-level causal variables from low-level observations, strengthening the link between machine learning and causal inference.
-Due to causal machine learning's popularity in recent years, a detailed discussion of the relevance of graphical causal inference to machine learning is provided in review\cite{Survey_2}.
-Furthermore, in survey\cite{Survey_5}, the author examines how recent advances in machine learning can be applied to causal inference, and provides a comprehensive interpretation of how causal machine learning can contribute to the advancement of medical science.
-As review\cite{Survey_6} argues, causal discovery methods can be improved and sorted out based on deep learning, and variable paradigms can be explored to help think about and explore causal discovery methods.
-Causal inference in recommender systems is the focus of survey\cite{Survey_7} , which explains how to use causal inference to extract causal relationships in order to enhance recommender systems.
-It has long been the potential outcome framework of statistics that bridges causal inference with deep learning, as a starting point, survey\cite{Survey} examines and compares traditional statistical algorithms and machine learning algorithms for different categories that satisfy these assumptions.
-In light of the rapid development of deep learning algorithms, the existing literature does not take deep causal models into account when examining generalization.
-Therefore, from the perspective of deep network, we summarize the deep causal model in terms of time and classification.
-This survey provides a comprehensive review and analysis of deep causal models in recent years.
-It makes three core contributions: 1) We incorprate relevant metrics in the case of multiple treatments as well as continuous-dose treatment.
-2) We present a comprehensive overview of deep causal models from the perspective of both method classification and temporal development.
-3) We provide detailed and comprehensive support in the analysis and classification of relevant datasets and source code.
+In recent years, various perspectives have been discussed regarding causal effect estimation \cite{Survey_0,Survey_1,Survey_2,Survey_3,Survey_4,Survey_5,Survey_6,Survey_7,Survey,Survey_8,Survey_2022}. {In Table \ref{tab:survey}, we list some of existing representative surveys and their highlight points.
+An in-depth analysis of the origin and development of causal effect estimation was provided in review \cite{Survey_0}, as well as the implications of causal learning for the development of causal effect estimation.
+Immediately after that, due to the rapid development of the field of machine learning, a detailed discussion of the relevance of graphical causal effect estimation to machine learning was presented in survey \cite{Survey_2}.
+In addition, an overview of traditional and cutting-edge causal effect estimation methods and the comparison between machine learning and causal learning might be found in survey \cite{Survey_1}.
+As one of hot focuses in recent years, the studies on the interpretability of machine learning have received great attention.
+An analytical summary of relevant interpretable artificial intelligence algorithms was elaborated in Kuang.
+K et al. \cite{Survey_3} by combining causal effect estimation with machine learning.
+Moreover, with the flourishing of causal representation learning, review \cite{Survey_4} takes this new perspective to uncover high-level causal variables from low-level observations, strengthening the link between machine learning and causal effect estimation.
+In survey \cite{Survey_8}, the structural causal model of counterfactual intervention was comprehensively explained and summarized, and five classes of problems under causal machine learning are systematically analyzed and compared.
+Furthermore, in review \cite{Survey_5}, the authors discussed the way in which the latest progress of machine learning is applied to causal effect estimation, and provides a in-depth interpretation of how causal machine learning might contribute to the advancement in healthcare and precision medicine.
+As argued in review \cite{Survey_6}, causal discovery methods might be improved and sorted out based on deep learning, and might also be considered and explored from a variable paradigm perspective.
+Causal effect estimation in recommender systems is the focus of survey \cite{Survey_7} , which explains how causal effect estimation might be used to extract causal relationships to enhance recommender systems.
+The Potential Outcome Framework in statistics has long served as a bridge between causal effect estimation and deep learning.
+As a starting point, review \cite{Survey} analyzes and compares variation classes of traditional statistical algorithms and machine learning that satisfy these assumptions.
+Recently, survey \cite{Survey_2022} provides an overview of causal learning from Structural Causal Model, Potential Outcome Model, Deep Neural Network and Deep Causal Discovery, explores the internal mechanism of deep learning to improve the significance of causal learning.
+Different from the above review, we penetrate into the territory of biased sample observation of causal effect estimation, provide a systematic and comprehensive overview of the deep model in representation learning, debias estimation, counterfactual inference and other perspectives.} It is worth mentioning that we provide a comprehensive conclusion of the latest applications of deep causal models in industry.
+This survey makes three core contributions: 1) we cast insight on a comprehensive overview of deep causal models from both temporal development and method classification perspectives; 2) we outline some typical applications of causal effect estimation to industry; 3) we also try to present a detailed categorization and analysis on relevant datasets, source codes and experiments.